ADAL to MSAL migration guide for Python

 This article highlights changes you need to make to migrate an app that uses the Azure Active Directory Authentication Library (ADAL) to use the Microsoft Authentication Library (MSAL).

-You can learn more about MSAL and get started with an overview of the Microsoft Authentication Library.
+You can learn more about MSAL and get started with an overview of the Microsoft Authentication Library for Python.

 ADAL works with the Azure Active Directory (Azure AD) v1.0 endpoint.
 The Microsoft Authentication Library (MSAL) works with the Microsoft identity platform--formerly known as the Azure Active Directory v2.0 endpoint.
 The Microsoft identity platform differs from Azure AD v1.0 in that it: